 D. Notification of Decision

-Individuals and vendors will be notified of HAI’s decision regarding submitted session proposals.
+Individuals will be notified of HAI’s decision regarding submitted session proposals.

 If selected to provide a session, you will be —

-- Assigned to at least one 60-minute session, during which you will present to an audience of approximately 50 to 100 participants or more.
-Sessions will be scheduled March 2–4, 2015, between the hours of 8:00 a.m. and 6:00 p.m., and may be repeated to reach more attendees.
+- Assigned to one or two 60-minute session(s), during which you will present to an audience of up to 50 participants or more.
+Sessions will be scheduled February 29–March 2, 2016, between the hours of 8:00 a.m. and 6:00 p.m.

 - Required to sign an agreement and accept terms that include providing an electronic copy of the session presentation and handout to HAI at least 30 days in advance of the session for distribution to session participants.